novakfund/novak-tools/mi-calc/README.md

 ## How to use

-1. In members.csv, take last year's members' membership interest and contribution amounts; append new members' membership interest (0) and contribution amount
+1. In members.csv (shared to you privately), take last year's members' membership interest and contribution amounts; append new members' membership interest (0) and contribution amount

 2. Run mi-calc.py